-- The scheme brings fluent Welsh speakers and learners together for 10 hours of informal conversations in social settings.
+- The scheme brings Welsh speakers and learners together for 10 hours of informal conversations in social settings.

 - The aim is to increase learners' confidence and introduce them to opportunities to use their Welsh locally.

-- The scheme is available to learners at Intermediate (Canolradd), Advanced (Uwch) or Proficient (Hyfedredd) levels.
+- The scheme is available to learners on Intermediate (Canolradd), Advanced (Uwch) or Proficient (Hyfedredd) level courses.

 Tell me more:

 What is Siarad?

 The aim is to increase learners’ confidence and introduce them to opportunities to use their Welsh locally

 How does the scheme work?